July 31, 2020

 Business attire in the workplace has already changed massively throughout the last decade.
 Over the last decade, we have been full business attire has been replaced with an open collar-shirt.
 However, due to the COVID-19 pandemic, we have got even more comfortable in our everyday attire while working from home.
 Full business attire mainly seems to be used for corporate meetings, and in some industries such as tech, many already come into work in shorts and flip-flops!

-For those still heading into the workplace, it will have changed dramatically with many customer-facing businesses requiring Personal Protective Equipment (PPE) for their everyday work.
+For those still heading into the workplace, it will have changed dramatically with many customer-facing businesses requiring Personal Protective Equipment (PPE) for their everyday work, spending most of their day in isolation gowns that are disposable.
 For example, they will likely have to wear face masks or shields, or even protective gloves such as those provided by companies alike to Unigloves.
 This would be put in place to ensure that all parties (staff and customers alike) will have effective protection from the virus.
 Hopefully, if companies ensure that there are strict rules on the PPE that needs to be worn at all times, the virus can be fought more quickly and efficiently.

 Businesses had to adapt to employees working from home and still required ways to communicate effectively with both employees and clients.
 Software such as Zoom, Skype and Hangouts, are used more often than ever before.

 Video calling using a piece of software like Zoom is one of the most significant changes in the workplace will be carried on even after the pandemic.
 No longer does every meeting require multiple hour-long flights, hotels and other expenses that come with that.
 It’s now the new normal to connect with anyone across the world, from just using a compatible device.